visgl/loaders.gl/dev-docs/RFCs/v2.1/normalize-3d-tile-loaders.md

 **For users**

 - `Tileset2D`: A class which help manage 2d tiles.
-- `Tileset3D`: A class which can understand unified tileset format loaded from tileset loaders, i.e. `Tiles3DTilesetLoader` for `@loaders.gl/3d-tiles`, `I3STilesetLoader` for `@loaders.gl/i3s`.
+- `Tileset3D`: A class which can understand unified tileset format loaded from tile loaders, i.e. `Tiles3DLoader` for `@loaders.gl/3d-tiles`, `I3SLoader` for `@loaders.gl/i3s`.
 Also it provides helper functions to dynamically loading and unloading tiles for rendering under current viewport.
+- `Tile2D`: A class that extended from 2D tile data.
+- `Tile3D`: A class that can understand unified tile format loaded from tile loaders, i.e. `Tiles3DLoader` for `@loaders.gl/3d-tiles`, `I3SLoader` for `@loaders.gl/i3s`.

 **For shared by tiles loaders**

-- `Tile2D`: A class that extended from 2D tile data.
-- `Tile3D`: A class that can understand unified tile format loaded from tile loaders, i.e. `Tiles3DTileLoader` for `@loaders.gl/3d-tiles`, `I3STileLoader` for `@loaders.gl/i3s`.
 - `TilesetTraversal`: A class that traverse tile tree to get renderable tiles based on certain state (i.e. viewport), may cause loading and unloading tiles, and updating tiles visibilties.
 - `TilesetCache`: LRU cache for caching loaded tiles.
 - `RequestScheduler`: Managing fetching requests based on traversal priorities.